How it works

 Frequently asked questions

-No. You will not feel anything.
-A call button will be given to you before the exam is started.
-It will allow you to maintain two-way communication with the radiographer at all times during the exam.
+No. An MRI scan does not hurt, and you will not feel anything during the procedure.
+You will be given a call button before the scan begins, which allows you to maintain two-way communication with the radiographer at all times.

-No, an MRI will not cause fillings in your teeth (if in proper condition) to dislodge or come out.
-The metal in most fillings is not affected by the MR system's magnetic field.
-However, fillings and orthodontic braces may cause some distortion of the images if you are having a scan of your neck, brain or facial area.
+No. An MRI will not cause dental fillings (when in proper condition) to loosen or come out.
+The metal used in most fillings is not affected by the MRI scanner’s magnetic field.
+However, fillings and orthodontic braces may cause minor distortion on images if the scan involves your neck, brain or facial area.

-The area of the scanner that creates the images is located in the centre of the magnet and is called the isocentre.
+The part of the scanner that produces images is located in the centre of the magnet, called the isocentre.
 Therefore, in order to scan your head most of your upper body will be in the scanner.
 The same is true when imaging the spine and upper extremities.

 Yes.
 MRI scans are often preferred for children as there is no radiation used.
 It is helpful to show your child some videos on Youtube of an MRI machine so they are aware of the loud noise and that they have to lie very still.